 The creative force behind Hellogoodbye, he crafted the infectious 2000s pop anthem 'Here (In Your Arms)' that defined a summer sound.

-Forrest Kline turned a home recording project into the soundtrack for a generation of Myspace-era teenagers.
-As the principal songwriter, vocalist, and guitarist for Hellogoodbye, Kline operated from a unique space where earnest emo sentiment met shiny, synth-driven power pop.
-The band's breakout hit, 'Here (In Your Arms),' was a phenomenon, its playful music video and irresistible hook cementing it as a mid-2000s staple.
-Kline, often working from his home studio, has always been the band's unwavering core, steering its sound through various evolutions.
-After the whirlwind of early fame, he guided Hellogoodbye toward a more mature, guitar-oriented indie pop direction on later albums, demonstrating a commitment to artistic growth beyond a single hit.
-His work represents a specific, sun-drenched moment in internet-fueled pop culture, created by a musician who valued melodic craft and DIY ethos.
+Forrest Kline wrote and performed 'Here (In Your Arms),' a breakout hit that became a mid-2000s staple for Hellogoodbye.
+As the band's principal songwriter, vocalist, and guitarist, he operated from a home recording project that blended earnest emo sentiment with synth-driven power pop.
+The song's playful music video and irresistible hook drove its phenomenon.
+Kline remained the band's unwavering core, steering its sound through evolutions.
+After the whirlwind of early fame, he guided Hellogoodbye toward a more mature, guitar-oriented indie pop direction on later albums.
+His work represents a sun-drenched moment in internet-fueled pop culture, built on melodic craft and DIY ethos.

 1981–1996